 If you want to work remotely, join a company that has an all remote workforce so you can learn good distributed team management and leadership skills.
 Pay attention to what does and doesn’t work in remote teams.
 Commit to improving your communication skills and practice building relationships from afar.
 Trying out remote work will better prepare you for future leadership (if that’s your path) in a forward-thinking organization that actually embraces flexible work styles to retain talented employees

 Don’t listen to career experts who tell you remote work isn’t good for your career

 I have no doubt Suzy is a career expert.
 But I’m willing to bet Suzy has spent too much time with old-school leaders who are resistant to change and technology.
 Maybe we shouldn’t take career advice about remote work from a Leadership & Management Expert because leadership is the problem right now.

 You know these leaders.
 They’re the ones at your organization who insist you have to show face from the hours of 8-5 despite the fact you literally only interact with your computer.
 If you ask to WFH they think you’re up to something.

 #notallleaders of course.
 There are managers and founders at remote-first companies that are literally writing the rules on managing and leading distributed teams.
 Learn how to stand out in the remote job search and get a job at one of those companies.

 Want updated career advice?
-Sign up to get notified when my new book for career changers arrives in October.
+Join the virtual release party for my new book for career changers in October.